 As a side benefit, nanotubes also make the patches stronger and lower their tendency to swell while providing a handle to precisely tune their rate of degradation, giving hearts enough time to replace them with natural tissue, Jacot said.

 “If there’s a hole in the heart, a patch has to take the full mechanical stress,” he said.
 “It can’t degrade too fast, but it also can’t degrade too slow, because it would end up becoming scar tissue.
 We want to avoid that.”

-Pasquali noted that Rice’s nanotechnology expertise and Texas Medical Center membership offers great synergy.
+Pasquali noted that Rice’s nanotechnology expertise and Texas Medical Center membership offer great synergy.
 “This is a good example of how it’s much better for an application person like Dr. Jacot to work with experts who know how to handle nanotubes, rather than trying to go solo, as many do,” he said.
 “We end up with a much better control of the material.
 The converse is also true, of course, and working with leaders in the biomedical field can really accelerate the path to adoption for these new materials.”

-The National Institutes of Health, the Welch Foundation and Texas Children’s Hospital supported the research.
+The National Institutes of Health, the Welch Foundation, and Texas Children’s Hospital supported the research.